Rapidly changing weather. Dangerous driving conditions. Near-constant road work.

 The transportation industry faces many challenges on a daily basis, but one of their biggest lies in employee turnover.
 While turnover impacts every industry, none feel its effects quite as much as those in transportation.
 To illustrate this, we need to look no further than the trucking sector, which experiences an unprecedented amount of turnover annually.
 The good news is there are proven steps any organization can take to reduce churn, but before we get into specific actions, let’s take a closer look at the problem.

-Employee Turnover in the Trucking Sector
+The current state of Employee Turnover in the Trucking Sector

 As we outlined in our previous blog, the transportation industry is among the most dangerous on Earth.
 While much of this stems from driver distraction (another area which can be dramatically improved through employee engagement and recognition), high turnover also shares in the responsibility.
 And, there’s certainly enough to go around.